Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 - Display fonts

-The reason for this font being first on our list is because it is the oldest font type.
+The reason for the serif font being first on our list is that it is the oldest font type.

 Because of their origin, serif fonts are associated with the old and traditional, but this doesn’t mean they’re not used anymore.